ChibuikeOnuba/Sentiment-Analysis-Project/README.md

 The `main` function orchestrates the ETL process by calling the extraction, transformation, and loading functions sequentially.
 It logs the start and completion of the ETL pipeline.

 ## GitHub Actions
-### Daily ETL Workflow
+### Weekly ETL Workflow
-This workflow runs every Monday at noon UTC and can also be triggered manually.
+This workflow runs every Thursday at noon UTC and can also be triggered manually.
 It performs the following steps:
 1. **Checkout repository:** Checks out the code from the repository.
 2. **Set up Python:** Sets up Python 3.11.5.
 3. **Install dependencies:** Installs required Python packages.